 - Provide their name and contact details and the name/s of youth in their care, which is to be recorded at the Ticket Office prior to entry to the Festival site.

-You must present your ticket voucher in exchange for a coloured wristband at the Festival Ticket Office, located at the entrance to the Cobargo Showground on the Bermagui-Cobargo Road.
-The wristband must be worn at all times.
-People without 2019 wristbands will be asked to leave the site.
+- You must present your ticket voucher in exchange for a coloured wristband at the Festival Ticket Office, located at the entrance to the Cobargo Showground on the Bermagui-Cobargo Road.
+It is a condition of our Liquor Licence that wristbands must be worn at all times.
+Wristbands are monitored and people without 2023 wristbands will be asked to leave the site.

-Performers, stallholders, VIPs and Complimentary ticket holders should register at Festival Reception to receive their wristband.
+- Performers, stallholders, complimentary ticket holders should register at Festival Reception to receive their wristband.
 Volunteer wristbands are issued at Festival Registration

 - Construction workers and contractors

-- Camping fees must be paid before you can enter the showground.
-Camping is for weekend ticket holders only.
-A free day car parking area is available for non-campers.
+- A free day car parking area is available for non-campers.